 We’ve always tried to be environmentally friendly with our packaging and recycling wherever possible.
 Unfortunately plastic has still played a big part with most items stored in clear bags.
 While we still have a long way to go, this year we’ve developed and manufactured two new boxes for our scarves and gloves.
 Both made from recyclable FSC approved cardboard and also made in Yorkshire which keeps transport to a minimum.
-We’ve trialled paper bags for retail orders (more on that soon!) and we now have recyclable swing tags on many products explaining what makes our products different.
+We’ve trialled paper bags for retail orders (read more about that here) and we now have recyclable swing tags on many products explaining what makes our products different.

 Richard is still putting the finishing touches to our second warehouse, originally a stable that we’ve converted and where we hope to be finishing all our sheepskin rugs in 2020.
 Now we have both a converted cow barn and stable, what’s next?! (don’t answer that).